dsbenghe/Novell.Directory.Ldap.NETStandard/README.md

 * html: https://www.novell.com/documentation/developer/ldapcsharp/?page=/documentation/developer/ldapcsharp/cnet/data/front.html
 * pdf: https://www.novell.com/documentation/developer/ldapcsharp/pdfdoc/cnet/cnet.pdf

-First commit in this repo is the original source code from Novell.
+First commit in this repo is the original C# source code from Novell.
+Next around 20 commits are my changes in order to port the code base to run on .NET Standard.

 See ChangeLog for summary of changes.